2013 AdvoCare 500 (Phoenix)

 The 2013 AdvoCare 500 was a NASCAR Sprint Cup Series stock car race held on November 10, 2013, at Phoenix International Raceway in Avondale, Arizona.
 Contested over 312 laps, it was the thirty-fifth as well as the ninth race in the Chase for the Sprint Cup during the 2013 NASCAR Sprint Cup Series season.
-The race was won by Kevin Harvick for Richard Childress Racing, his 22nd career victory and final win in RCR's No. 29 as he moved to Stewart-Haas Racing in 2014.
-Kasey Kahne finished second, and Jimmie Johnson clinched third.
+The race was won by Kevin Harvick for Richard Childress Racing, his 22nd career victory and final win in RCR's No. 29 as he moved to Stewart–Haas Racing in 2014.
+Kasey Kahne finished second, and Jimmie Johnson finished third.